- Josh Bryan

 Are you a casual gamer, a rage gamer, a secret gamer or perhaps even a professional gamer?
 If you’re not one of these, I’m sure you know somebody who is at least one of them!
 Maybe you’re not a gamer at all, but you’ve done what millions of others do around the world, you watch gamers.
 Entertainment is constantly evolving and the gaming industry is a huge part of that now.
 With many gamers having loyal Twitch followers, Facebook fans and YouTube subscribers, there is a growing audience waiting to support them and generate a genuine revenue stream.
-For the heavily committed professional gamers, there are huge eSports competitions with an enormous amount of fans and followers and even bigger prize pots!
+For the heavily committed professional gamers, there are huge esports competitions with an enormous amount of fans and followers and even bigger prize pots!
+But what about esports performance analysis?

 As we’ve all seen in professional sport throughout the ages, if there is a competition to win and progress to be made, then getting an edge over your opponents helps to unlock success.
-As with the physical sports we usually refer to, a great key to unlock that success is eSports performance analysis.
-The bonus with eSports is that the key component of quality video capture is simple!
+As with the physical sports we usually refer to, a great key to unlock that success would be esports performance analysis.
+The bonus with esports is that the key component of quality video capture is simple!
 No wet and windy gantries, no camera batteries running low, no spectators getting in the way, bliss!
 Games consoles and PCs have many native capture facilities and tools like our strongly recommended Avermedia devices for camera capture were designed for gamers to record their footage.

-Thanks to Andrew for sharing his experiences and processes with Codimg and KlipDraw!!
+Thanks to Andrew for sharing his experiences and processes with Nacsport and KlipDraw!!

 Over the past 18 months, I have tried a variety of different software packages to help analyse competitive FIFA matches and share the content with others.
 No matter which package I went with, none of them were able to meet all my requirements.
 Some packages were great for tagging or categorising previous footage, some provided great illustrative drawing tools and others offered almost everything but then, unfortunately, took way too long to render the final output, which made it an unsustainable process to continue sharing with others.
 I had given up on the idea of analysing competitive FIFA matches until I came across AnalysisPro and their suite of available tools.